Exabyte-io/documentation/docs/accounts/ui/preferences/api.md

 ### Animation

 In the example animation below, we demonstrate how to generate a new API authorization token that will be added to the existing entries in the overall list of tokens.
-The token information displayed on the warning dialog is also copied and pasted to a text editor file for future reference:
+The token information displayed on the warning dialog is also copied and pasted to a text editor file for future reference.

 <img data-gifffer="/images/generate-token.gif" />